RN-D: Discretized Categorical Actors for On-Policy Reinforcement Learning: Experimental Details

 \subsection{Environments}

 All experiments use the standard benchmark implementations from Gymnasium/MuJoCo and ManiSkill.
 Unless otherwise specified, we adopt the default environment settings provided by the corresponding libraries and report results as the mean over five random seeds.
 For the main results, Gymnasium/MuJoCo experiments are run on an NVIDIA H800, while ManiSkill experiments are run on 2× NVIDIA GeForce RTX 5090 GPUs.
+All TRPO and SPO experiments are run on eight RTX 6000 Pro GPUs.

 \paragraph{Gym -- Locomotion.} We evaluate on five widely-used MuJoCo locomotion tasks from Gymnasium (\texttt{-v4} versions): \texttt{HalfCheetah-v4}, \texttt{Ant-v4}, \texttt{Hopper-v4}, \texttt{Humanoid-v4}, and \texttt{Walker2d-v4}.
 We follow standard practice and do not apply additional preprocessing beyond the default observation and action interfaces of the environments.
 When aggregating scores across tasks, we report \emph{normalized return} using TD3-normalization,